simon-void/blog_void2unit/content/post/inline+password.md

 ## Why "@JvmInline value class" and not "data class" or even "class"?

 The reason to use `@JvmInline value class` is because it's more efficient.
 Data classes and normal classes lead to an additional pointer indirection at runtime, which makes the code a tiny bit slower.
-Inline classes (mostly) disappear completely at runtime (the exception is putting these instances in typed collections and similar).
+Inline classes (mostly) disappear completely at runtime (the exception is putting these instances in typed collections and similar generic constructs).
 So you get all the additional compiletime safety without additional runtime cost.

 ## Anything else to know?